The Kenyan factory that transformed into a surgical mask assembly line overnight

 Kenya has fewer than 200 confirmed cases of the coronavirus and just one in Kitui County so far.
 But the county is churning out as many as 30,000 masks a day and selling them to private and public hospitals across the country, which are desperate for them.

 Nearly 400 stitchers work in the factory, and 80 percent are women, most of whom never got a formal education.
-They once made all sorts of uniforms, and even embroidered sets of place mats and napkins, but now all their effort is focused on surgical masks that match the high industry standards for N95 respirators.
+They once made all sorts of uniforms and embroidered sets of place mats and napkins, but now all their efforts are focused on surgical masks that match the high industry standards for N95 respirators.
 They were retrained in just a week.

 “It was a lot of challenge to bring them from the village to where they are today,” said Mbuvi Mbathi, the factory manager.
 “But they are all experts now.
 They could each run their own factory, if you ask me.”